How Much Does Testosterone Replacement Therapy Cost?

 Testosterone

 Another alternative treatment is Androgel which costs as much as $300-$500 for one month’s supply if you pay without insurance.
-But with an insurance cover, you might pay as little as $30 for the same amount of Androgel.
+But with insurance cover, you might pay as little as $30 for the same amount of Androgel.

 Diagnosis from your TRT doctor or some conditions might not prevent your approval from the health insurance provider.
 For instance, if you have had a prostatectomy before, you might not need to undergo tests to check for low-T.